 Strengthen multi-disciplinary partnerships

-trafficking survivors provided with care & protective services in 2019
+trafficking survivors provided with care and protection services in 2020

 survivors supported by the recovery center in 2019

 How It Works

 The centre provides residential care for survivors while providing psychosocial, physical, and social support.
 The centre has also sheltered young women being trafficked.